CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-getmethodsfromdocumentposition-method.md

 ## <a name="parameters"></a>Paramètres
  `document`
- [in] Le document spécifié.
+ [in] The specified document.

  `line`
- [in] La ligne du document spécifié.
+ [in] The line of the specified document.

  `column`
- [in] La colonne du document spécifié.
+ [in] The column of the specified document.

  `cMethod`
  [in] Taille du tableau `pRetVal`.

  `pcMethod`
- [out] Un pointeur vers une variable qui reçoit le nombre d’éléments retournés dans le `pRetVal` tableau.
+ [out] A pointer to a variable that receives the number of elements returned in the `pRetVal` array.

  `pRetVal`
- [out] Un tableau de pointeurs, chacun d’eux pointe vers un [ISymUnmanagedMethod](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-interface.md) objet qui représente une méthode qui contient le point d’arrêt.
+ [out] An array of pointers, each of which points to an [ISymUnmanagedMethod](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-interface.md) object that represents a method containing the breakpoint.

 ## <a name="return-value"></a>Valeur de retour
- S_OK si la méthode réussit ; Sinon, E_FAIL ou un autre code d’erreur.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
- **En-tête :** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Voir aussi